CanopyTax/node-jspm-jasmine/README.md

 # node-jspm-jasmine
 Run jasmine tests on a jspm project, without karma.
 Keep your existing `jasmine.json`, `config.js`, and `jspm_packages`.
 The hope is that everything will just "work out of the box".
+Includes no-setup-required code coverage, mocking of modules, and even ability to mock `window`, `document`, and other globals.

 ## Quickstart
 Run the following commands, and you're all done.